mne-tools/mne-python/doc/index.rst

     >>> stc_avg = mne.morph_data('sample', 'fsaverage', stc, 5, smooth=5)  # doctest: +SKIP
     >>> stc_avg.plot()  # doctest: +SKIP

-The MNE development is supported by National Institute of Biomedical Imaging and Bioengineering grants 5R01EB009048 and P41EB015896 (Center for Functional Neuroimaging Technologies) as well as NSF awards 0958669 and 1042134.
+The MNE development is supported in the USA by National Institute of Biomedical Imaging and Bioengineering (NIBIB) grants 5R01EB009048 and P41EB015896 (Center for Functional Neuroimaging Technologies) as well as NSF awards 0958669 and 1042134.
 It has been supported by the NCRR *Center for Functional Neuroimaging Technologies* P41RR14075-06, the NIH grants 1R01EB009048-01, R01 EB006385-A101, 1R01 HD40712-A1, 1R01 NS44319-01, and 2R01 NS37462-05, as well as by Department of Energy under Award Number DE-FG02-99ER62764 to The MIND Institute.
+In France, it is supported by the IDEX Paris-Saclay, ANR-11-IDEX-0003-02, via the `Center for Data Science <http://www.datascience-paris-saclay.fr/>`_.

 .. raw:: html